-At Bodhi Surf, our operations depend greatly on having a healthy, aesthetically-pleasing natural environment.
+At Bodhi Surf + Yoga, our operations depend greatly on having a healthy, aesthetically-pleasing natural environment.
 It is with this in mind that we make our business and personal decisions largely based on our environmental impact, and we admire and look up to others who do the same.
 Two such businesses are Patagonia and Prana.
-While there are many yoga and outdoor apparel companies, a number of which are doing great things, Patagonia and Prana are two prominent companies that as a business we look up to, and as individuals we support.
+There are many yoga and outdoor apparel companies, a number of which are doing great things.
+Patagonia and Prana are two ethical clothing companies that as a business we look up to, and as individuals we support.
 Here’s why.

 We can’t pose Patagonia as the model of a responsible company.
 We don’t do everything a responsible company can do, nor does anyone else we know.
 But we can tell you how we came to realize our environmental and social responsibilities, and then began to act on them.
 Like other things in human life, it began with one step that led to another.

-Each individual of the Bodhi Surf team own clothing items from the Patagonia brand.
+Each individual of the Bodhi team owns clothing items from the Patagonia brand.
 While not every Patagonia item we’ve owned has been the best product in the world, but we have some favorites due to functionality and/or longevity.

 However, the most highly functional and favorite item of Patagonia clothing in the family belongs to Maya Paz.
 Maya has been the proud owner of a Patagonia dress since she was two years-old, and she is now four!
 You may be wondering: how does a four year-old still fit into a dress that was her size when she was two?!
 This Patagonia dress was made with buttons to allow for the length of her dress to be adjusted.
 Long-lasting functionality at its best!

 Prana is a newcomer to those of us at Bodhi, but after some research (performed by Adrianne, see below) the thing we admire most about Prana is their commitment to being socially aware of the lives they impact.
-Though their environmental initiatives should not be overlooked, Prana claims to be a the major player and mover of Fair Trade Certified apparel in North America, which they get two thumbs-up from us for.
+Though their environmental initiatives should not be overlooked, Prana claims to be a major player and mover of Fair Trade Certified apparel in North America.
+They get two thumbs-up from us!
 In an industry that relies heavily on dirt-cheap labor for production of its goods, it’s a breath of fresh air to know that there are individuals behind businesses that understand that there is a difference between legal obligation and doing the right thing – regarding both our fellow humans or our planet.

-Adrianne, Bodhi Surf’s self-proclaimed fashion consultant, recently researched Prana while on her quest to find a socially and environmentally-conscious clothing brand.
+Adrianne, Bodhi’s self-proclaimed fashion consultant, recently researched Prana while on her quest to find a socially and environmentally-conscious clothing brand.
 During her research, she found this John Oliver video about the cost of fast-fashion: